Nellie Bertram: Seasons 7–8

 Nellie made her debut in "Search Committee", interviewing for the Regional Manager position at the Dunder Mifflin Scranton branch, but proves herself to be woefully inept for the job.
 However, in a talking-head interview, she expresses confidence that she will be chosen for it, due to her friendship and recommendation from Jo.

-Bertram reappears in the eighth season episode, "Tallahassee".
-In the episode, Dwight Schrute, Jim Halpert, Erin Hannon, Stanley Hudson, Ryan Howard, and Cathy, as well many employees at Sabre headquarters, attend her orientation meeting, where she explains how she obtained her occupation as President of Sabre's special projects, recalling how she interviewed for the Regional Manager position at the Dunder Mifflin Scranton branch, but was not hired, because the search committee decided, as she pointedly reminds Jim, that she and the job were not "A good fit".
+Bertram reappears in the eighth season episode, "Tallahassee" as the President of Sabre's special projects.
+In the episode, Dwight Schrute, Jim Halpert, Erin Hannon, Stanley Hudson, Ryan Howard, and Cathy, as well many employees at Sabre headquarters, attend her orientation meeting, where she explains how she obtained her occupation as President of special projects, recalling how she interviewed for the Regional Manager position at the Dunder Mifflin Scranton branch, but was not hired, because the search committee decided, as she pointedly reminds Jim, that she and the job were not "A good fit".
 However, she later thought of the concept of the Sabre company opening up a chain of retail stores, and called Jo to inform her of the idea.
 Jo was ecstatic about it, and hired Nellie to oversee it.
 Throughout the episode, Dwight and Todd Packer compete to see who will become Nellie's vice president.
 While she is initially impressed with Packer, and the two are even seen flirting with one another, she is soon impressed with Dwight, as well, who, despite being rushed into surgery, after developing an appendicitis, returns three hours after his appendix is removed in order to impress her.
 After nearly butchering a slide-show presentation, he finally impresses Nellie by telling the audience that the only element of marketing that matters is "Desire".
 Bertram subsequently invites Packer and Dwight to have breakfast with her the following day.